michael-p-ramirez/michael-p-ramirez/README.md

-- 👋 Hi, I’m @michael-p-ramirez
+- 👋 Hi, I’m Michael.

+As a Statistics and Data Science undergrad at UCSB, I'm mainly interested in expanding my coding skills, networking with other members, and collaborating on projects.
+-
+-
-- 👀 I’m interested in data science, python, and R. Looking to expand my coding skill.
+- 👀 I’m interested in time series, bayesian inference, Principal Component Analysis (PCA), and other interesting projects
-- 🌱 I’m currently learning time series,bayesian inf.
+-
+-
+- 🌱Experience with the following coding languages: R, Python, SAS, C++, and Stan.

 - 💞️ I’m looking to collaborate on a project

-- 📫 How to reach me ...
+- 📫 How to reach me: ramirezmichaelp@proton.me

 <!---
 michael-p-ramirez/michael-p-ramirez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.